awk Language

-This book describes the GNU implementation of awk
+This book describes the GNU implementation of awk, which follows

 of the book where you can find more information.